 - Nuts – the secret of this vegan zucchini bread is the addition of crunchy walnuts and pecans.
 Both add nutritional values, vegan iron, and vegan proteins while adding the most delicious texture.

 - Spices – a combination of ground cinnamon, ginger, and nutmeg.

-- Oat flour – make sure it is ultra-fine or it will not absorb moisture the same way.
+- Oat flour – make sure it is ultra-fine, or it will not absorb moisture the same way.
 To make your own, place rolled oats into a powerful blender or food processor.
 Pulse until fine, usually 2 minutes maximum.
-You can swap oat flour by all-purpose wheat flour if desired.
+You can swap oat flour with all-purpose wheat flour if desired.

 - Almond flour

 - Baking powder – yes, you need 3 teaspoons of baking powder in this recipe.

 Oven and pan